-Starbucks' mobile app customers order more items, order more expensive items, and order more often.
-Learn how to do the same in your business.
+Starbucks' mobile app customers order more items and more expensive items, and oreder more often.
+You can get your freelance clients to do the same.

 My mom is a Starbucks aficionado and has used the Starbucks app for years.
 She raved about how easy it was to use, how it made picking up her coffees fast, and how many rewards she racked up for free upgrades, drinks, and food.

 I’m also not a coffee drinker so the app didn’t really appeal to me.
 I’m also not a food delivery person.
 I don’t do GrubHub, DoorDash, or Postmates because takeout food is never as good as dine-in and often not worth the price.
 Honestly, I was totally against putting food apps on my phone, yet today I have three of them.

 What changed?
 You might assume it was the pandemic, but that’s not the case.